hays-hutton/HHSquuid/README.md

 HHSquuid
 ========

-a semi-sequential UUID generator for better indexing support
+a simple semi-sequential UUID generator for better indexing support used to generate keys for datomic identities on the client